undeadwanderer/undead-userscripts/README.md

 License: I don't know a first thing about licenses so feel free to modify and redistribute, a credit would be nice, using for profit — won't.

-Releases: I don't use github much and I'm too lazy to figure out most of the stuff, I just needed to store these somewhere else from my hard drive and personal cloud and hopefully publish them at some point.
+Releases: I don't use github and I have no idea what I am doing, I just needed to store these somewhere else from my hard drive and personal cloud and hopefully publish them at some point.
 To install, open the script and click "raw", your userscript manager of choice should recognize it.

 **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" in title on Derpibooru (didn't implement it for all pages).